johnwaug-hub/plany/DEPLOYMENT.md

-# Project Plany Deployment Guide
+# PLANY Deployment Guide

-This guide will help you deploy Project Plany to Firebase Hosting with Firestore integration.
+This guide will help you deploy PLANY to Firebase Hosting with Firestore integration.

 ## Prerequisites